Survivor Shares Tragedy of Abuse and What Must Be Done to Prevent It

 Then after that, how did you cope with the aftermath?

-Well, I would just start skipping Church… When I was 15, I declared then that I'm never going to Church again… I left my home town three days after I graduated high school.
+Well, I would just start skipping Church… When I was 15 and I declared then that I'm never going to Church again… I left my home town three days after I graduated high school.
 I went to Texas to cook and learn to cook and work in a restaurant.
 I wanted to be as far away from Catholicism as I possibly could.
 And I ran fast and hard to the other side, and I couldn't explain the emotions that I was feeling, I couldn't explain.
 I didn't know what was going on, but I knew drugs and alcohol helped ease that pain.
 So, I abused cocaine, I abused muscle relaxers, I abused pain pills, anything that would make me feel good and ease my pain, take me to another place.

 And at 24 years old, in 1994, while I was working, cooking in New York, I had finally had enough and I just couldn't take it any longer and I went and bought a bottle of over the counter, sleeping aids, the bottle had 300 pills in it and I took all 300 of them.
 I was living with my brother in New York at the time.